 The third concept, authenticity of activity, implies that what is done with the text should be transferable to the situation outside the classroom where the learner is trying to make sense of the language without the help of the teacher or of teaching materials.
 From this point of view, multiple-choice questions and other quiz-like activities seem to have low transferability, while others such as task reading and diagramming of text have high transferability.

-During the 1970s he developed an interest in using computers or language teaching, perhaps inspired by the way Birmingham was becoming involved in concordance research to develop language teaching materials via the COBUILD (Collins and Birmingham University) project.
-He used mainframe termnals but was quick to adopt personal computers when they became available, including the ZX80 and ZX81 on which he created useful learning activities in spite of the tiny memories of these machines.
+During the 1970s he developed an interest in using computers for language teaching, perhaps inspired by the way Birmingham was becoming involved in concordance research to develop language teaching materials via the COBUILD (Collins and Birmingham University) project.
+He used mainframe termnals but was quick to adopt personal computers when they became available, including the Sinclair ZX80 and ZX81 on which he created useful learning activities in spite of the tiny memories of these machines.
 His software fell into two main categories which he labelled 'analytic' and 'generative'.
 The analytic activities involved mutilating pieces of text by deletion or reordering and having learners rebuild the text using guesswork and collaborative discussion.
 The generative programs involved making the computer produce language, eg by inflecting verb forms or suggesting ways to ask for money or apologise; the learners' task was to observe the output and see if they could force the machine to make a mistake.

 In 1983 he was asked by Annette Capel of Collins to collaborate with John Higgins on a book about computer-assisted language learning describing some of the innovative software he had pioneered.
 This appeared in 1984 and was influential until the spread of the world-wide web in the early 1990s made some of the specific content out of date.